Medically reviewed by Sophia Yen, MD, MPH – Written by Varuska Patni. Updated on OCtober 4, 2022

-Polycystic Ovary Syndrome (PCOS) is a hormonal imbalance of insulin and progesterone and affects how a woman’s ovaries work.
-While there are no known causes of PCOS, there are recognizable symptoms such as irregular or no periods, excess androgen, acne, weight gain, infertility, and pelvic pain.
+PCOS is often a hormonal imbalance of insulin and progesterone and affects how a woman’s ovaries work.
+While there are no known causes of PCOS, there are recognizable symptoms such as irregular or no periods, excess androgen (acne, hair loss, hairiness) weight gain, infertility, and pelvic pain.

 Birth Control for PCOS

-As there is no cure, PCOS is often treated with birth control (typically the pill, patch, ring, or the IUD with progesterone), metformin, and diet control.
-PCOS can cause heavy, irregular, or painful periods which is where birth control can help!
-The pill, ring, and patch not only decrease the number of cysts on your ovary by blocking ovulation but they can also help you skip your period, thereby eliminating any pain or unexpected surprises from Aunt Flo.
+The first-line medical treatment for PCOS is hormonal birth control (typically the pill, patch, ring, or the IUD with progesterone).
+PCOS is also treated with metformin and diet.
+PCOS can cause heavy, irregular, or painful periods, which is where birth control can help!
+The pill, ring, and patch not only decrease the number of future cysts on your ovary by blocking ovulation but they can also be used to help you skip your period, thereby eliminating/decreasing any pain or unexpected surprises from Aunt Flo.

-Ready to stop your cycle?
-Check out Pandia’s #PeriodsOptional campaign and never worry about leaking blood again!
+Ready to stop your monthly bloody cycle?
+Check out Pandia’s #PeriodsOptional campaign!

 Metformin for PCOS

-Metformin is another solution to PCOS; it’s a medication that helps relieve insulin resistance in women with PCOS by improving insulin sensitivity, in turn, decreases insulin resistance and glucose production in the body.
+Metformin is another treatment for PCOS.
+It’s a medication that helps treat insulin resistance in women with PCOS by improving insulin sensitivity, which can decrease the metabolic (obesity, diabetes) and cardiac risks of PCOS in the body.